Access Rules

 - Prompt content-based:

-has- Specified detector rule produced a findingnot has- Specified detector rule did not produce a findingexecutes- Runs the specified detector rule as part of this access rule evaluation
+has- Specified detector rule produced a finding.not has- Specified detector rule did not produce a finding.executes- Triggers prompt rule execution as part of this access rule evaluation.

 - Request metadata attributes:

-- Type a value against which this expression is evaluated.
-When you place the cursor in the value field, it may suggest existing values from your data (known user IDs, application names, etc.) or internal lookup tables.
+- Enter a value against which this expression is evaluated.
+When you click the value field, the editor may suggest existing values from your data (known user IDs, application names, etc.) or internal lookup tables.

 - Add another expression to the condition: